Zukzuk/narrowcasting/README.md

 # Komga Narrowcasting App

 A Node.js narrowcasting application designed to serve and manage Komga book images with a simple REST API and frontend interface.
 This app is Docker-ready and includes configurations for both development and production environments.

+## CQRS Pattern

+This project follows the CQRS (Command Query Responsibility Segregation) pattern, which separates the responsibilities of commands (write operations) and queries (read operations).
+Commands are handled by the CommandHandler and aggregates, while queries are handled by read models.
+Events are used to communicate the results of command execution.
+The Orchestrator class ties everything together, ensuring that commands and queries are processed correctly.

 ## Installation